njboxerfan/location-Trivia-API-ios-004/README.md

 ## The API

 All requests must be made with a `key` url parameter.
+The base url is `http://locationtrivia.herokuapp.com/`.
+To us the Web interface just go to `http://locationtrivia.herokuapp.com/locations?key=<YOUR KEY HERE>`

 ### Reading From The Api